 When you get excessive contention for the copy latches as shown by the “redo copy” latch hit ratio.
 You can increase copy latches via the initialization parameter LOG_SIMULTANEOUS_COPIES to twice the number of CPUs on your system.

-If you see statistics that deal with “undo” what are they really talking about?
+If you see statistics that deal with “undo” what are they talking about?

 Rollback segments and associated structures.

-If a table space has a default pct increase of zero what will this cause (in relationship to the smon process)?
+If a tablespace has a default pct increase of zero what will this cause (in relation to the SMON process)?